mlin/GenomicSQLite/docs/guide.md

 Given a TEXT value consisting of characters from the set `ACGTUacgtu`, compute a two-bit-encoded BLOB value that can later be decoded using `twobit_dna()` or `twobit_rna()`.
 Given any other ASCII TEXT value (including empty), pass it through unchanged as TEXT.
 Given NULL, return NULL.
 Any other input is an error.

 Typically used to populate a BLOB column `C` with `INSERT INTO some_table(...,C) VALUES(...,nucleotides_twobit(?))`.
 This works even if some of the sequences contain `N`s or other characters, in which case those sequences are stored as the original TEXT values.
-Make sure the column has schema type `BLOB` to avoid spurious coercions.
+Make sure the column has schema type `BLOB` to avoid spurious coercions, and by convention, the column should be named *_twobit.

 **↪ Two-bit decoding**